 During this conversation, they decided to do something.
 Lisa invited a few friends in various schools to lend their names to an electronic invitation to join her at a park playdate, and together, they emailed roughly 75 friends.
 When 500 responded, representing more than 30 schools, they knew they were not alone in yearning for and needing this type of community.

 On Sunday, August 26, 2018, the Brown family and the Independent School Alliance for Minority Affairs sponsored our first gathering in Pan Pacific Park.
 Three days later, after that first successful gathering, Lisa filed paperwork to create a 501(c)3 nonprofit, which became official in September 2018.

-Many families, like ours, appreciated the simplicity of providing a way to get together—no expectations of having vendors or food on site, no pressure to volunteer or organize something unless interested, no requirements other than being Black/African-American and in private school, no pre-requisites or applications for anyone to submit—just a commitment to keeping things simple, social, engaging, and fun.
-This was the beginning of what would become the Private School Village (PSV).
+Many families, like ours, appreciated the simplicity of providing a way to get together—no expectations or requirements other than having someone in the family that identifies as Black, having someone in the family affiliated with a private school, or simply by being an ally who wants to support Black families and their experience better.
+There are no pre-requisites or applications for anyone to submit—just a commitment to keeping things simple, social, engaging, educational, and fun.
+This was the beginning of what would become Private School Village (PSV).